AlejandroLuperon/production-blog/src/pages/input-component-using-react.md

   <div>This component will be able to:</div>
   <br/>
   <ul>
-    <li>Validate it's content</li>
+    <li>Validate its content</li>
     <li>Display error state</li>
-    <li>Have it's size be adjustable</li>
+    <li>Have its size be adjustable</li>
   </ul>
 </paragraph>

 <paragraph>
-  To get started, let's define the properties and interface for the React "Input" class.
+  To get started, let's define the properties and interface for the React "TextField" class.
 We want to be able to set the size, type, and label for the text field via React props.
 </paragraph>

 <paragraph>
-  Since these are going to be the attributes that we can change for our React component, we'll set the default props to define it's initial state and also set the <a href="https://reactjs.org/docs/typechecking-with-proptypes.html" target="\_blank">prop types</a> to specify the data type required for each prop.
+  Since these are going to be the attributes that we can change for our React component, we'll set the default props to define its initial state and also set the <a href="https://reactjs.org/docs/typechecking-with-proptypes.html" target="\_blank">prop types</a> to specify the data type required for each prop.
 "Validator" is another prop that I will add, which will be used to indicate the type of validation the value of the text field will undergo.
 </paragraph>

 <snippet>